leizhilong/gitbook/README.md

-# Gitbook Dokcer Image
+# Gitbook Docker Image

 ![build status](https://github.com/leizhilong/gitbook/workflows/docker-publish/badge.svg)

 Reserved legacy gitbook image in case that it might not be available someday in the future.

-- Runs as **Docker container** so you don't have to mess with node environment and gitbook versions.
+- Run as **Docker container** so you don't have to mess with node environment and gitbook versions.

 - Super easy to install with docker, type `docker pull leizhilong/gitbook` and you're good to go.